-Generally speaking if there is an insurance company identified then there should be no problem in enforcing a court judgment order to recover the damages and costs awarded by the court or agreed by a negotiated settlement between the parties.
+Generally speaking, if there is an insurance company identified, then there should be no problem in enforcing a court judgment order to recover the damages and costs awarded by the court or agreed by a negotiated settlement between the parties.

-The claimant (creditor) can apply to the court for a warrant of execution, there is a small court fee payable.
-Most debts the bailiffs deals with are below £600.00.
-Once the warrant has been delivered the bailiff can attempt to execute the court order.
-Normally the first contact will be via a letter informing the defendant that they must pay the debt etc. If the defendant ignores the letter and doesn’t pay, the bailiff will call at the last known address of the defendant to seek to recover the amounts owed.
+The claimant (creditor) can apply to the court for a warrant of execution for which there is a small court fee payable.
+Bailiffs typically deal with debts up to £600.00.
+Once the warrant has been delivered, the bailiff can attempt to execute the court order.
+Normally the first contact will be via a letter informing the defendant that they must pay the debt.
+If the defendant ignores the letter and doesn’t pay, the bailiff will call at the last known address of the defendant to seek to recover the amounts owed.

-Instructing a bailiff is not without its downfalls, the defendant can choose not to respond to the bailiff demands and requests.
+Instructing a bailiff is not without its downfalls.
+The defendant can choose not to respond to the bailiff demands and requests.
 Even if the bailiff makes contact, there may be insufficient funds in the defendant’s (debtors) possession to meet the demands in the judgment order.

-If unsuccessful then the fee from the warrant of execution cannot be recovered.
-If however the claimant (creditor) is successful the warrant fee and bailiff’s fees can be recovered.
+If unsuccessful, then the fee from the warrant of execution cannot be recovered.
+If, however, the claimant (creditor) is successful, the warrant fee and bailiff’s fees can be recovered.

-High Court Enforcement officers
+High Court enforcement officers

 Enforcement of an offer to settle

-Formal part 36 offer
+Formal part-36 offer

-If the offer made by the defendant is a part 36 offer (Civil Procedure Rules offer pursuant to part 36), the claimant can enforce the offer by using the method in CPR 36.11.(7).
+If the offer made by the defendant is a part-36 offer (Civil Procedure Rules offer pursuant to part 36), the claimant can enforce the offer by using the method in CPR 36.11.(7).

-A part 36 offer upon acceptance must be paid within 14 days, if it is not then the claimant is entitled to judgment.
-The claimant can at that stage issue an application to the court for a summary judgment ordering the defendant to pay.
-Once judgment is made, if the defendant does not pay then enforcement action can be taken to recover the debts.
+A part 36 offer must be paid within 14 days of acceptance.
+If it is not, then the claimant can at that stage issue an application to the court for a summary judgment ordering the defendant to pay.
+Once judgment is made, if the defendant does not pay, then enforcement action can be taken to recover the debts.

 Enforcement of terms of a consent order

 Most claims are settled without going to court.
-If the parties agree a settlement and the matter is litigated then the court must be notified to bring the proceeding to a halt.
-This is done by agreeing the terms of a settlement by consent between the parties, known as a Consent Order.
+If the parties agree a settlement and the matter is litigated, then the court must be notified to bring the proceeding to a halt.
+This is done by agreeing on the terms of a settlement by consent between the parties, known as a Consent Order.

 The claimant will be entitled to recover the costs of the application.

 The claimant may also decide to apply to the court for a charging order.
-When the defendant owes a home or other property, it may be feasible to obtain a charging order over that asset.
+When the defendant owes a property, it may be feasible to obtain a charging order over that asset.
 The effect of this is that the outstanding debt becomes secured on the defendant’s property or land in the same way as a mortgage.